dustinpfister/blog_posts/_posts/nodejs-walking-a-file-system-with-fs-readdir.md

 ## 4 - Conclusion

-I hope this post has helped you gain some insite of how to make a node.js file system walker with fs.readdir, there are many more ways to go about doing this within node.js by itself, but this way seems to work okay for me.
-It might be a better choiuce however to look into some popular solutions for file system walking in node.js thought as well, as such be sure to check out [my main post on this subject](/2018/07/20/nodejs-ways-to-walk-a-file-system/) before starting work on making your own walker.
+I hope this post has helped you gain some insight of how to make a node.js file system walker with fs.readdir, there are many more ways to go about doing this within node.js by itself, but this way seems to work okay for me.
+It might be a better choice however to look into some popular solutions for file system walking in node.js thought as well, as such be sure to check out [my main post on this subject](/2018/07/20/nodejs-ways-to-walk-a-file-system/) before starting work on making your own walker.